hrtreza/SLAM-with-Gmapping-and-Moving-Base/README.md

 <!-- In this project, it is supposed to move and control this robot autonomously without any collision with the walls surrounding the whole complex path.
 Meanwhile, it is also essential to have a simple user interface to communicate with the robot in the case of increasing/decreasing the speed, resetting the robot position, etc. In addition, it is worth mentioning that all requirements should not be considered in more than two nodes.
  -->
-This program manage a robot, endowed with laser scanners, which should move autonomously inside a map.<br>
+This program manages a robot, endowed with laser scanners, which should move autonomously inside a map.<br>
 You can use the user interface to:
 <ol>
-    <li>Let the robot to autonomously reach a x,y coordinate inserted by command line.</li>
+    <li>Let the robot autonomously reach a x,y coordinate inserted by the command line.</li>
     <li>Drive the robot with the keyboard.</li>
-    <li>Drive the robot with the keyboard availing of a simple driving assistance.</li>
+    <li>Drive the robot with the keyboard availing of simple driving assistance.</li>
 </ol>

 The map is this one:<br>